 Yes, without the shadow of a doubt.
-The performance of wired gaming mice is generally and almost always a lot better, and also more durable.
-You will have to pay a quite excessive amount of money to get a wireless mouse that can compete with that of its wired counterparts.
+The performance of wired gaming mice is generally and almost always a lot better and also more durable.
+You will have to pay quite an excessive amount of money to get a wireless mouse that can compete with that of its wired counterparts.
 Such as the G900 Proteus Spectrum, but you can get the same performance for less than half the price.
-So unless wireless is a feature you absolutely need, we always recommend you buy wired mice instead.
+So unless wireless is a feature you need, we always recommend you buy wired mice instead.

 9. Does all mouse work with Mac IOS?

 No, most gaming gear companies target their products at PC’s, since it is generally superior for gaming.
 This, combined with the exclusive and isolated software that is IOS, makes it so that a lot of mice only work correctly on Windows computers.
 So if you are a Mac user, do make sure to always watch for the ”compatibility” factor when shopping for new gaming gear.